schneidmaster/eqn/README.md

 **round**

-Syntax: `round(number)`
+Syntax: `round(number, [decimals])`

 Rounds the number up if the decimal is greater than 0.5 and down otherwise (i.e. "normal" rounding).
+Optionally, pass a number of decimal places to round to as a second parameter (the default is 0).

 **roundup**

-Syntax: `roundup(number)`
+Syntax: `roundup(number, [decimals])`

-Rounds the number up to the next whole integer (i.e. ceiling function)
+Rounds the number up (i.e. ceiling function).
+Optionally, pass a number of decimal places to round to as a second parameter (the default is 0).

 **rounddown**

-Syntax: `rounddown(number)`
+Syntax: `rounddown(number, [decimals])`

-Rounds the number down to the next whole integer (i.e. floor function)
+Rounds the number down (i.e. floor function).
+Optionally, pass a number of decimal places to round to as a second parameter (the default is 0).

 ## Development